Bevans

 The chalk, quarried by a 3½ cubic yard electrically-driven navvy fitted with a straight A.C. equipment, taking an average load of 150 kW and peak loads of 230 kW, is conveyed to the washmill in trains made up of standard gauge 10-ton trucks.
 Here the wagons run on to the electrically-driven tippler hoist, which is controlled by a fully automatic equipment; the operation of the starting button raises the truck about 40 ft. and then empties its contents into a hopper feeding the two roughing mills, afterwards lowering it to rail level.
 The tippler is fully protected by limit and emergency switches, and in addition a stand-by hand-controlled equipment can be put into operation by the throwing over a dual control change-over switch.
 For a given quantity of chalk tipped into the washmill a certain amount of clay slurry is required.
 The slurry, stored in mixer tanks 30 yards distant from the washmills, is elevated and runs by gravity into the roughing mills.
 The elevator is driven by a 20 h.p. motor and is controlled by a direct switching contactor starter fitted with an adjustable timing device which can be set so that the elevator on operating the start button runs for a predetermined time corresponding to the amount of clay slurry required.
 The elevator is controlled at the tippler.

-The clay slurry is obtained from the clay plant situated a mile from the main washmill, the power being transmitted to it at 3,000 volts by an overhead line.
-The transmission line is tapped about a quarter of a mile from the washmill for supplying a 75 kVA transformer giving current at 500 volts to two electrically-driven centrifugal pumps.
+The clay slurry is obtained from the clay plant situated a mile from the main washmill, the power being transmitted to it at 3,000 V by an overhead line.
+The transmission line is tapped about a quarter of a mile from the washmill for supplying a 75 kVA transformer giving current at 500 V to two electrically-driven centrifugal pumps.
 The line tapping is controlled by a pole-mounted oil-switch fitted with overload protection, whilst the pumps are controlled by automatic starters remote-operated from the washmills.
 The main units at the clay plant are three washmills and a line of pumps for pumping the slurry to the mixers situated near the washmills; each unit is driven by a 100 h.p.
-3,000 volt squirrel-cage motor fitted with a centrifugal clutch and controlled by an auto-transformer starter.
+3,000-V squirrel-cage motor fitted with a centrifugal clutch and controlled by an auto-transformer starter.
 The equipment is simple and robust and gives no trouble although operated by very unskilled labour (Note B12).

 At the main washmill for pumping the finished slurry through the two pipe lines to the main works six three-throw pumps have been installed, each driven by a 50 h.p. squirrel-cage motor fitted with a centrifugal clutch coupling driving the pumps through reduction gears.
-The motor equipments are erected in line in the pump house whilst the starters, of the star-delta type, are mounted in a separate control room which also houses eight direct switching starters for 12 h.p. motors each driving a 66 ft. finished-slurry mixer.
+The motor equipments are erected in line in the pump house whilst the starters, of the star-delta type, are mounted in a separate control room which also houses eight direct switching starters for 12 h.p. motors each driving a 66-ft finished-slurry mixer.
 The separate control house for the control gear is a desirable feature on a washing plant.

-Power is transmitted at 3,000 volts from the supply Company's sub-station, a distance of three-quarters of a mile to the main works, by six 0.4 sq. in. feeders drawn through a six-way earthenware duct, inspection and draw pits being provided every 200 yards.
+Power is transmitted at 3,000 V from the supply Company's sub-station, a distance of three-quarters of a mile to the main works, by six 0.4 sq. in. feeders drawn through a six-way earthenware duct, inspection and draw pits being provided every 200 yards.
 The feeders operate in parallel and feed on to the bus-bars of a 15-panel H.T. switchboard in the main works sub-station.
 The sub-station also contains five 750 kVA 3,000/500 volt transformers, a 17-panel L.T. switchboard, and a 30 kVA 500/110 volt lighting transformer bank with switchgear.
 The H.T. and L.T. boards are built up of truck type and ironclad pedestal units respectively, similar to those used at the washmill sub-station.
 The H.T. and L.T. switchboards are at each side of the sub-station facing each other with the transformers between them, the lay giving easy control of the distribution system which has been carried out on similar lines to that described at the washmill.
-Points of interest in connection with the sub-station are that the 5,000-volt incoming feeders are fitted with parallel protection induction-type relays operating on the definite minimum-time-limit principle, and that the metering panel instruments include an indicating kW meter and power-factor meter showing the value and power factor of the factory load.
+Points of interest in connection with the sub-station are that the 5,000-V incoming feeders are fitted with parallel protection induction-type relays operating on the definite minimum-time-limit principle, and that the metering panel instruments include an indicating kW meter and power-factor meter showing the value and power factor of the factory load.
 These instruments are energised through pilot cables from potential and current transformers installed at the Supply Co.'s sub-station.
 A maximum demand alarm relay which operates a Klaxon horn when the load exceeds a pre-arranged figure is also provided.

 In general the motor equipments call for no special comment.
 The six coal mills are each driven by a 75-h.p. vertical-spindle squirrel-cage motor fitted with a clutch pulley.
 The grinding mill motor house contains the motor units previously mentioned which total 4,750 h.p., and the building is ventilated by clean washed air under pressure.